nimrariaz/nodejs-example/README.md

 # Nodejs Examples
-This repo will contain examples of using node.js and express.js methods and modules.
+This repo will contain examples of node.js and express.js methods & modules.